heksaani/DataScienceProject/README.md

 ```
 When using the notebook you can run the cells by pressing the play button or by pressing shift + enter.
 We recommend that you run the cells one by one and fill in the questions.
 Also, remember to push the button 'Submit' after filling in the question boxes. <br>
 <br>
-NOTE: if you are having trouble loading the regression models with Pickle, try running the following files to recreate the models: `analysis/linear_regression_covid19_dataset.ipynb` and `analysis/linear_regression_uhs_dataset.ipynb`.
+NOTE: if you are having trouble loading the regression models with `pickle`, try running the following files to recreate the models: `analysis/linear_regression_covid19_dataset.ipynb` and `analysis/linear_regression_uhs_dataset.ipynb`.